 Áine Forde, Data Protection Officer,

 or by email: firstname.lastname@example.org

-A decision will, in normal circumstances be issued within 40 days of receipt of your request.
-There are exemptions provided for in the Acts, this means that there are specific circumstances when the requested information will not be released.
-Should this situation arise, the reason/s will be clearly explained to you.
+A decision will, in normal circumstances be issued within one month of receipt of your request.
+Depending on the complexity of the request, an extension may be required.
+You will be notifed if an extentsion is required, within one month of your request and with the reason for the extension.
+There are exemptions provided for in the legislation, this means that there are specific circumstances when the requested information will not be released.
+Should this situation arise, the reason(s) will be clearly explained to you.
 Details of your entitlement to complain to the Data Protection Commissioner will be included in the decision letter.